 So I’m going to stop.

 My dreams of being a rockstar never worked out, but over the years I’ve managed to have fun, make friends, fall in love, sell a couple of companies and bankrupt a couple of others.
 At 55, I’m still trying to decide what I want to be when I grow up.

 I believe in Japan and the startup community here.
 Japan’s best days are ahead of her.
 If you listen to the founders and creators here, you hear a very different story than the politicians and academics tell.
-I participate actively as investor, founder, mentor, and all-around noodge.
+I participate actively as an investor, founder, mentor, and all-around noodge.
 I’m the Head of Google for Startups Japan.
-I’ve worked with TEPCO and other large Japanese firms to use new technology to create new businesses, I teach corporate innovation at NYU’s Shinagawa campus, I’m a Forbes contributor and in my copious spare time, and Disrupting Japan is a labor of love.
+I’ve worked with TEPCO and other large Japanese firms to use new technology to create new businesses, I teach corporate innovation at NYU’s Shinagawa campus, I’m a Forbes contributor and in my copious spare time, I publish Disrupting Japan, which is a labor of love.

 My Life Story